Full Frontal Feminism.

 I call myself an eclectic and don’t identify with any party, so I’m not taking this personally.
 I still find it really stupid that Valenti will unconditionally refuse to have sex with a Republican.
 What if that person is a feminist who just happens to identify with the Republican party?
 Will you still not have sex with him, or is the fact that he votes at Republican primaries just too much of a turn-off?

-7. She thinks that the world doesn't need to be repopulated.
+7. She makes silly claims.
 She says, “I’m all for having babies, but just keep this in mind: reseach shows that for every year a woman in her twenties waits to have children, her lifetime earnings increase by 10 percent.
 Just saying” (125).

 So apparently women shouldn’t have children until they’re in their thirties, when it can be harder to have children and will have to spend money on fertility treatments!
-(I guess they’ll have more money to spend because they’ll have been paid better in their twenties?)
+(I guess they’ll have more money to spend because they’ll have been paid better in their twenties?
+Assuming that statistic is correct, anyway...)
 Or in fact, maybe society should forgo children entirely!
 How should the world be repopulated?
 Valenti doesn’t say.
 Maybe the world has enough people.

 8. She has absolutely no tact.
 “For the life of me, I will never understand why a woman today would change her last name [at marriage].
 It makes no sense whatsoever.
 You want future kids to have the same last name as you and your hubby?
 Hyphenate, b***h!”
 (147)